cmmorrow/sci-analysis/README.md

 dtype: int64
 ```

-### How do I use sci_analysis?
+### How do I use sci-analysis?

-The easiest and fastest way to use sci_analysis is to call it's `analyze` function.
+The easiest and fastest way to use sci-analysis is to call it's `analyze` function.
 Here's the signature for the `analyze` function:

 ```python
 def analyze(xdata, ydata=[], groups=[], name='', xname='', yname='y', alpha=0.05, categories='Categories'):